agoose77/phd-thesis/content/2604-gain-matching.md

 data_path = Path("data")
 ```

-In {numref}`content:micromegas`, it was noted that the MicroMeGaS anode is subdivided into a set of distinct zones that can be held at different potentials in order to spatially vary the gain.
+In {numref}`expt:micromegas`, it was noted that the MicroMeGaS anode is subdivided into a set of distinct zones that can be held at different potentials in order to spatially vary the gain.
 In this experiment, both the strip-chain (side) regions and final block of pads in the central region were held at a high gain in order to better resolve light particle tracks with low stopping powers (see {numref}`micromegas-anode-gain-region`).

 +++